SEALABQualityGroup/replication_delag/README.md

 ```

 The generation of datasets and the experimentation of techniques were performed on a dual Intel Xeon CPU E5-2650 v3 at 2.30GHz, totaling 40 cores and 80GB of RAM.
-Therefore we recommend to run scripts on a machine similar specs.
+Therefore we recommend to run scripts on a machine with similar specs.

 #### Datasets
 The `datasets` folder contains the datasets of traces used in the evaluation (in parquet format).